fossabot/everpl/docs/source/developer/capability_list.rst

 :Provided Fields:
     :Field Name: ``color_hue``
     :Field Values:
-        A floating point value between 0.0 and 360.0 including.
+        A floating point value between 0.0 including and 360.0 not including.
     :Field Description:
         Specifies the current color of a Thing in HSB format.